-You may need to monitor journeys located behind a login.
+You may need to monitor user journeys located behind a login.
 There are two ways to ensure that your Datadog browser tests can go through the login steps of your application to perform validation on post-login pages:

 To ensure your credentials are securely stored and obfuscated across the application, use obfuscated global variables.